vonguyenleduy/dnn_segmentation_selective_inference/README.md

 All the results are shown on console.

-- To create a pre-trained network, please run
+- To create a trained network, please run
     ```
 	>> python training.py
 	```